wooriapt/jekyll-now/_posts/2018_07_01_Terms of Use of Website.md

 ---
-title:Terms of Use of Website
 layout: post
+title: Terms of Use of Website
 ---

 ###Terms of Use of Website ("TERMS").
 -